kajal-mittal/react-native-lifecycle/README.md

 1. pop:- go back in the stack
 2. popToTop:- go To Top of the stack
 3. willFocus:- the screen will focus.(User to change state of component whenever screen will be focused.
-Donot forget to remove listeners.)
+Don't forget to remove listeners.)
 4. popByNumber:-
 5. navigateOnce:- prevent to navigate multiple times.